Spherical clustering in detection of groups of concomitant extremes: Spherical clustering

 It is easy to see that the running time complexity of this algorithm is $O(k(nd+f(d)))$, where $f(d)$ is the complexity of finding the principal eigenvector of $d\times d$ non-negative symmetric matrix, see~\cite{wang2018efficient} for some basic algorithms and recent developments in this field.
-Assuming that the spectral gap is bounded away from 0 we may take $f(d)=d^2\log d$, making both clustering algorithms comparable in the common situation when $d\log d\leq n$.
+Assuming that the spectral gap is bounded away from 0 we may take $f(d)=d^2\log d$, making $k$-means and $k$-pc comparable in the common situation when $d\log d\les n$.